Blog →

 Why it's on the list: Jasper has been a leader in the AI writing space for a while, and it's a good fit for small marketing teams trying to produce a lot of content without hiring more writers.
 Its intelligent Content Pipelines can automate the entire process, from brainstorming an idea to getting it published.

-Pros and Cons: Jasper is great for creating first drafts and getting past writer's block.
+Pros and cons: Jasper is great for creating first drafts and getting past writer's block.
 It has a ton of templates for different formats, which is very helpful.
 The AI's output always needs a human eye for fact-checking and fine-tuning.
-Plus, while Jasper is useful for creating content, you'll need a different tool to manage the customer conversations that result from it.
+The Pro plan also covers a single seat, so a second user means talking to sales about the custom Business plan.
+And while Jasper is useful for creating content, you'll need a different tool to manage the customer conversations that result from it.

 3. Microsoft 365 Copilot